 A wristband prevents the sweat from coming down to the handle of your racket.
 A headband prevents the sweat from falling down into your eyes and also helps control the long hair.

 The net is the central divider of the court along the length and the game is played by the to-and-fro motion of the shuttle over the net.
 The net is tied with the posts placed on the doubles sidelines.
 The height of the top of the net from the ground surface shall be 1.524 meters at the center of the court and 1.55 meters over the doubles sideline.
-The net shall be made with the dark-colored fine cord of even thickness with a mess ranging between 20 mm to 15 mm.
+The net shall be made with a dark-colored fine cord of even thickness with a mess ranging between 20 mm to 15 mm.
 The net shall be 760 mm in depth and a width of at least 6.1 meters.

 There are two basic grips in badminton.